-- S84 The status indicators of the Power Management Module are not blocked. - S85 Each port on the Power Management Module is protected, to prevent projectile hits.
-However, the outer shell cannot be completely wrapped, so as to ensure good heat dissipation. - S86 Do not use glue such as 3M glue to secure the Power Management Module. - S87 For a robot with a chassis power limit, the electric power consumed by the chassis power mechanism must be taken into account to ensure it does not bypass the monitoring of the Power Management Module. - S88 Participants must use the Main Controller Module installed by the RMOC on the site for their Dart Systems and Radars.
-As such, teams are required to meet the following requirements when designing their robots: - Expose the Power Management Module and Main Controller Module port when designing the Dart System and Radar. - Have the Power Management Module installed close to the portal of the Dart Launching Station when designing the Dart System. - S89 Carefully differentiate between the ports on the Power Management Module to ensure correct cabling.
+- S86 The status indicators of the Power Management Module are not blocked. - S87 Each port on the Power Management Module is protected, to prevent projectile hits.
+However, the outer shell cannot be completely wrapped, so as to ensure good heat dissipation. - S88 Do not use glue such as 3M glue to secure the Power Management Module.

+- S89 For a robot with a chassis power limit, the electric power consumed by the chassis power mechanism must be taken into account to ensure it does not bypass the monitoring of the Power Management Module. - S90 Participants must use the Main Controller Module installed by the RMOC on the site for their Dart Systems and Radars.
+As such, teams are required to meet the following requirements when designing their robots: - Expose the Power Management Module and Main Controller Module port when designing the Dart System and Radar. - Have the Power Management Module installed close to the portal of the Dart Launching Station when designing the Dart System. - S91 Carefully differentiate between the ports on the Power Management Module to ensure correct cabling.

-Except for the chassis power supply for Standard, Sentry and Hero Robots, the other power supply interfaces of a robot may be connected to a battery to ensure a stable power supply for these interfaces (such as for the gimbal or 42mm Launching Mechanism).
-The power may be controlled through a relay or other method, but its on-off control must be operated via the corresponding Power Management Module interface shown in the table below (the relay or other method must be powered through the corresponding interface; make sure the Referee System is able to turn on and off all power supply connected to the robot's
+To ensure a stable power supply for other robot interfaces (such as chassis, gimbal or 42 mm Launching Mechanism), the power may be controlled through a relay or other method, but its on-off control must be operated via the corresponding Power Management Module interface shown in the table below (the relay or other method must be powered through the corresponding interface; make sure the Referee System is able to turn on and off all operating power supply connected to the robot's Referee System Power interface (Output); any failure to do so will be considered as cheating).